-EET 142 -

-DC/AC Circuits and Electronics II
+EET 142 -DC/AC Circuits and Electronics II

-1.2 IAI: None DC/AC Circuits and Electronics II is a continuation of EET 141.
+IAI: None DC/AC Circuits and Electronics II is a continuation of EET 141.
 The phasor concept is introduced including polar/rectangular conversions and phasor arithmetic.
 Reactance, impedance, susceptance, and admittance are covered.
-The universal amplifier model and decibels are used.
-BJT biasing and the common-emitter amplifier are studied.
+The universal amplifier model and decibels are used, BJT biasing and the common-emitter amplifier are studied.
 Field effect transistors are explained along with the common-source amplifier.
 The operational amplifier and its use as an inverting, non-inverting, and differential amplifier are covered.
 High- and low-pass filters are examined.

-Prerequisite: EET 141 and MTH 100 or MTH 125 or MTH 132; or consent of instructor.
-Credit: 4 semester hours Lecture: 3 Lab: 3
+Prerequisite: EET 141 with a "C" or higher and MTH 100 or MTH 125 or MTH 132; or consent of instructor.

-EET 168 - Electronic Engineering Technology Internship
+EET 168 -Electronic Engineering Technology Internship